MilaEgoshina/python_notions/README.md

 ## Project Development
 The project can be further developed and improved by adding new features, enhancing the user interface, and optimizing the code.

-Thank you for your interest in the "Python Notes Journal" project!
-If you have any questions or suggestions, feel free to reach out.
-We are always happy to help!